CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Be in good company
-    text: >
+    text: |
-      A service that provides advice and guidance to startups and small businesses.
+      A service that provides advice and guidance on side gigs
     actions:
       - label: Get started
         url: /